andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

       pricing: 1 hour Group Lesson ($12).
 1 hour Private Lesson ($20).
 Promotions available if multiple hours are puchased.
       text: >
-        Whether you enjoy a group setting or a 1 on 1 private lesson, we offer a wide variety of spanish lessons and content.
-We already know the colombian slang and local vocabulary, let us help you learn exactly what you'll need.
+        Whether you enjoy a group setting or a 1 on 1 private lesson, we offer a wide variety of Spanish lessons and content.
+We already know the Colombian slang and local vocabulary, let us help you learn exactly what you'll need to know.
 Applications like Duolingo can help with general learning but a more focused Colombian (Latin American) curriculum can help prepare you specifically for a Colombian adventure.
       button2Text: Purchase Options